What is a Data License?

 Data License Terms

-- Intended use of data: specify what you intend to do with the data in the project, and if token matching across datasets is allowed; if token matching is allowed, what part of the dataset can be accessed by the data licensee after a token match is executed?
+Permitted use of data: specify what you intend to do with the data in the project, and if token matching across datasets is allowed; if token matching is allowed, what part of the dataset can be accessed by the data licensee after a token match is executed?
 Also, specify how you will use combined datasets.
 Any conditions for data extraction (usually provided by the data owner) should also be outlined clearly.
-For further guidance please refer to What is an intended use?.
+For further guidance please refer to Requesting permitted use of data.
 If your data license is approved, the conditions specified here will form part of the agreed permitted use of data for the project.

 Under Commercial Terms, select one of the following options:

-- Do you required Senate Matching?: Select Yes if you have Senate Matching enabled packages and wish to conduct a match.
+Do you require Privacy Preserving Matching?: Select Yes if you have Matching enabled packages and wish to conduct a match.
 Otherwise, select no.

-- Token matching: This option will only appear if you have selected at least two packages that have been configured for Senate Matching (indicated by the 'M' icon).
-If your license allows Senate Matching, tick the check box to include token matching.
+Token matching: This option will only appear if you have selected at least two packages that have been configured for Privacy Preserving Matching (indicated by the 'M' icon).
+If your license allows Matching, tick the check box to include token matching.

-- Will you require unmatched rows?
+Will you require unmatched rows?
 Unmatched rows will be kept for the selected token databases.
-Please indicate if you would like to view unmatched data in the Discovery Workspace.
+Please indicate if you would like to view unmatched data in the Workspace.